 She has represented financial institutions, colleges and individuals in trusts and estates cases involving claims of breach of fiduciary duty, lack of testamentary capacity, fraud and duress and cases seeking aid and guidance from the court regarding the interpretation of a will or trust.
-Melissa also has successfully litigated product liability and mass tort cases in state and federal courts, including defending manufacturers of prescription drugs and medical devices.
+Melissa also has successfully litigated cases involving family limited liability companies and partnerships.
+She regularly defends trustees against breach of fiduciary duty claims.
+She also represents beneficiaries of estates and trusts, including in cases seeking a trust modification or termination or the removal of a trustee.
+Melissa also represents family members in cases seeking the appointment of a guardian and conservator for an incapacitated relative.

 Telephone (804) 387-4803